rtdi/AppContainer/README.md

     docker run -d -p 80:8080 -e HANAJDBCURL=jdbc:sap://hana.rtdi.io:39015/HXE rtdi/hanaappcontainer

-From then on the application can be opened with at the URL http://<dockerhostname>/HanaAppContainer/ with a list of applications
+From then on the application can be opened with at the URL http://&lt;dockerhostname&gt;/HanaAppContainer/ with a list of applications

+## Help!

+The source code of this project is available at [github](https://github.com/rtdi/HanaAppContainer).
+As an OpenSource project it grows with the interactions.
+Hence I invite all to file [issues](https://github.com/rtdi/HanaAppContainer/issues) in github, no matter if it is a request for help or product suggestions and to spread the word.
+The more people are using it, the faster progress will be made to your benefit.

 ## Capabilities